szczeles/public-speaking/PITCHME.md

 - "pull" mode for consumers only |
 - shouldn't share VM across other services |
 - no UI in the standard package |
+- not the most lightweight protocol for IoT |

 ---